Roger Clarke's Web-Site

 The large majority of applications of AI to surveillance would be entirely unaffected by the EC Proposal should it be enacted in anything resembling its current form.
 This includes many applications of AI that lie very close to the boundary of what the EC considers should be prohibited, and many applications that the EC considers to be 'high-risk'.
 Even those 'high-risk' applications that are subject to the new law would be subject to very weak requirements.
 Advocates for the public interest are justified in treating the EC Proposal with derision, both generally in respect of AI, and specifically in relation to the application of AI to surveillance.

 A review of the many forms that regulation can take found nothing outside the uppermost layers of formal regulation that would appear at all likely to deliver meaningful safeguards for the public against AI.
-As regards formal regulation, until the second quarter of 2021, there was no sign of any activity.
-The first proposal, from the EC, when reviewed against a consolidated set of 'principles for responsible AI', has been found to be extremely poor.
+Until the second quarter of 2021, there was very little evidence of formal regulation being emergent.
+The first such proposal, from the EC, when reviewed against a consolidated set of 'principles for responsible AI', has been found to be extremely poor.

 Given these inadequacies, and the power of the government agencies and corporations that apply surveillance, the current prospects of effective control being achieved over AI applications to surveillance are extremely low.
-Either very prompt action is needed to elevate both the urgency and the quality of proposals, or regulatory protections will come long after the damage has commenced, and in the form of ill-considered, kneejerk reactions to that damage.
+The history of deregulatory/regulatory cycles suggests that, unless very prompt action is taken to elevate both the urgency and the quality of proposals, regulatory protections will come long after the damage has commenced, and in the form of ill-considered, kneejerk reactions to the damage arising during the early, 'wild west' phase of deployment.

 Achterkamp M.C. & Vos J.F.J.
 (2008) 'Investigating the Use of the Stakeholder Notion in Project Management Literature: A Meta-Analysis' International Journal of Project Management 26 (2008) 749-757